-There is an obscene amount of vitriol that many conventional web 2 creators and engineers have for what’s being called web 3.
-Web 3 has turned into quite the buzzword although it’s simply a function and philosophy for how the open internet should operate.
+Many conventional web 2 creators and engineers have a significant amount of vitriol for what’s being called web 3.
+Web 3 has become quite the buzzword, although it’s simply a function and philosophy for how the open internet should operate.
 It’s closer to the vision that early internet developers had when compared to what the internet has turned out to be – a few walled gardens full of user-generated content.
 Web 3’s ideal framework is user-owned networks.
-In regards to the creator economy, the new multi-chain toolset that is beginning to enable the existence of user-owned networks is surreally underrated in the mainstream.
+Regarding the creator economy, the new multi-chain toolset that is beginning to enable user-owned networks is surreally underrated in the mainstream.

-Sure, you can make a 2+ hour long YouTube video describing what you think is wrong with how people are choosing to use NFTs, or you can embrace the new toolset, foster a hybrid community of fans and investors around you, and generate peer-to-peer income streams that have never existed before.
-There’s an expanding list of platforms that are facilitating this newfound value creation and some of the best are Mirror, Sound, Catalog, Glass, Pianity, Audius, Nina, and all the high-quality NFT exchanges out there.
+Sure, you can make a 2+ hour-long YouTube video describing what you think is wrong with how people choose to use NFTs, or you can embrace the new toolset, foster a hybrid community of fans and investors around you, and generate a hybrid assembly of fans and investors peer-to-peer income streams that have never existed before.
+There’s an expanding list of platforms facilitating this newfound value creation; some of the best are Mirror, Sound, Catalog, Glass, Pianity, Audius, Nina, and all the high-quality NFT exchanges out there.
 Also loft.radio.

 If someone is talking down on NFTs, they probably don’t understand them.